6 February 1934 - 7 April 2013

 had existed.
 When I arrived in Sydney in 1962 as the next Betar shaliach, Alex proposed that I visit Canberra to

 conduct a Betar seminar during the school spring vacations.
-It immediately became evident that Alex was well known
+It immediately became evident that Alex was well

-to conduct a successful seminar, which even the children of the Israel ambassador attended.
+community and to conduct a successful seminar, which even the children of the Israel ambassador attended.

-During this visit Alex also introduced me to Prof. Gershon Weiler, a former member of the Hungarian Betar, who had
+During this visit Alex also introduced me to Prof. Gershon Weiler, a former member of the Hungarian Betar, who

-lecturer at senior Betar seminars in Australia up until his eventual return to Israel.
+guest lecturer at senior Betar seminars in Australia up until his eventual return to Israel.

-The next time we met was in 1967 when Alex arrived in Israel from the U.K at the head of a group of volunteers in the
+The next time we met was in 1967 when Alex arrived in Israel from the U.K at the head of a group of volunteers in

-aftermath of the Six Day War.
+the aftermath of the Six Day War.
 He organized their allocation among the various settlements to assist in the fruit

 picking replacing the soldiers who were still mobilized.